kevinklassen/finnhub-data-fetcher/README.md

 # Finnhub Data Fetcher

 The Finnhub Data Fetcher is a Python module designed for asynchronously fetching data from various endpoints of the Finnhub API.
-It supports fetching data for a list of stock tickers across different endpoints such as company profiles, financials, market data, and estimates.
+It improves upon the Finnhub python module or standalone API as it allows users to fetch data for a universe of equity securities, rather than one at a time.
+By default, all securities from the Russell 3000 and S&P 500 are fetched.
+It automatically maximizes the API throughput for the Fundamentals and Market endpoints, assuming a premium Finnhub data subscription.
 The module is capable of handling API usage parameters, reading settings from configuration files, and storing fetched data efficiently.
+It is designed to be easily extensible to support additional endpoints and data sources. **Note**: This module is not affiliated with Finnhub and is not an official Finnhub product.

 ## Features